mikroman/ZAXXON/readme.txt

 This repo contains the Commodore64 version Zaxxon cartridge disassembly.
 KickAss format.

-The .crt has two banks and three files.
+The .crt has three files in two banks.
 The three assembly files are first built with Kick Assembler into binfiles.
 A bat file then merges these three into one 20KB binfile.
-Then VICE, cartconv.exe, converts that binfile into a zaxxon type crt file.
-This can then be launched with; either VICE emulator, or c64debugger.
+Then VICE's cartconv.exe converts that binfile into a zaxxon type .crt file.
+This can then be launched within by; either VICE emulator, or c64debugger.